Fiber Optic Cable Construction

 Choosing a cable requires consideration of all the environmental factors involved during installation and during the cable's lifetime.
 Here are some of the most important factors.

 Some cable is simply laid into cable trays or ditches, so pull strength is not too important.
 But other cable may be pulled thorough 2-5 km or more of conduit.
 Even with lots of cable lubricant, pulling tension can be high.
 Most cables get their strength from an aramid fiber (Kevlar is the duPont trade name), a unique polymer thread that is very strong but does not stretch - so pulling on it will not stress the other components in the cable.
 The simplest simplex cable has a pull strength of 100-200 pounds, while outside plant cable may have a specification of over 800 pounds.

-Bending Limits: The normal recommendation for fiber optic cable bend radius is the minimum bend radius under tension during pulling is 20 times the diameter of the cable.
+Bending Limits (Bend Radius): The normal recommendation for fiber optic cable bend radius is the minimum bend radius under tension during pulling is 20 times the diameter of the cable.
 When not under tension, the minimum recommended long term bend radius is 10 times the cable diameter.

 Outdoors, every cable must be protected from water or moisture.
 Protection starts on the outside with a moisture resistant jacket, usually PE (polyethylene), and a filling of water-blocking material.
 The usual way has been to flood the cable with a water-blocking gel.
 It's effective but messy - requiring a gel remover (use the commercial stuff - it's best- -but bottled lemon juice works in a pinch!).
 A newer alternative is dry water blocking using a water–absorbent tape or powder – similar to the material developed to absorb moisture in disposable diapers.
 Most cable manufacturers now offer dry water-blocked cables.